grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 Also, use _data source plugin_ rather than _data-source plugin_.

+While most compound adjectives require a hyphen, we've chosen to leave it out in this case to maintain consistency with the naming data sources in the application and reduce confusion.

 {{% admonition type="note" %}}
 For other compound adjectives, use a hyphen unless otherwise specified.
 {{% /admonition %}}